Order SYNBRANCHIFORMES: Families SYNBRANCHIDAE, CHAUDHURIIDAE, MASTACEMBELIDAE and INDOSTOMIDAE

 Ophisternon afrum (Boulenger 1909) African, the first species of the family known from Africa

-Ophisternon bengalense McClelland 1844 ensis, suffix denoting place: Bengal, India, “where it is rather common” (widely occurs in other Asian and western Pacific countries)
+Ophisternon bengalense McClelland 1844 ensis, suffix denoting place: Bengal, India, type locality, “where it is rather common”

 Ophisternon candidum (Mees 1962) shining white, described as being a “very striking pure white” in life (with a “faint pinkish tone” on captured specimens, presumably caused by damage of small blood vessels as a result of its capture”; recent photographs show a pinkish-red coloration)